microsoft/ApplicationInsights-Profiler-AspNetCore/examples/QuickStart3_0/Readme.md

             // Adding the following lines to enable application insights and profiler. services.AddApplicationInsightsTelemetry();
             services.AddServiceProfiler();

-            // Workaround.
-See details in issue #68.
-            Activity.DefaultIdFormat = ActivityIdFormat.Hierarchical;
-            Activity.ForceDefaultIdFormat = true;
-            // ~
         }
 ```
-Check out the details in [issue#68](https://github.com/microsoft/ApplicationInsights-Profiler-AspNetCore/issues/68) for the latest status of the workaround.

 ### Optionally, add a bottleneck